 How To Tell If A Pomegranate Is Bad

 If your pomegranate smells or tastes off, chances are it's bad.
 Another way of determining a bad pomegranate is by color and texture.
-If the color of the seeds or peel are dark brown or the fruit is mushy when held, the fruit has gone bad.
+If the color of the seeds or peel is dark brown or the fruit is mushy when held, the fruit has gone bad.

 How to Cut a Pomegranate